Iran–Israel relations

-Since 1985, Iran and Israel have been engaged in a proxy conflict that has greatly affected the geopolitics of the Middle East.
-The turn from cold peace to open hostility began in the early 1990s, shortly after the collapse of the Soviet Union and the defeat of Iraq in the Gulf War.
+The turn from cold peace to open hostility began in the early 1990s, shortly after the dissolution of the Soviet Union and the defeat of Iraq in the Gulf War.
 Israeli prime minister Yitzhak Rabin's government adopted a more aggressive posture on Iran, and Iranian president Mahmoud Ahmadinejad made inflammatory statements against Israel.
 Other factors contributing to the escalation of tensions include the Iranian nuclear program, Iran's funding of Islamist groups such as Hezbollah, Palestinian Islamic Jihad, Hamas, and the Houthis, and Iran's involvement in attacks such as the 1992 Buenos Aires Israeli embassy bombing and the 1994 AMIA bombing, as well as Israeli threats of military action.

 Iranian and Israeli organizations have been involved in direct military confrontations, such as in the 2006 Lebanon War.
 Iran and Israel have provided support for opposing factions in the Syrian and Yemeni civil wars and conducted cyberattacks and sabotage against each other's infrastructure, including attacks on nuclear facilities and oil tankers.
 Iran's proxy conflict with Saudi Arabia has led to an informal alliance between Israel and Arab states.
 In 2024, amid increasing regional tensions stemming from the Gaza war, Iran–Israel tensions escalated to a period of direct conflict; both carried out missile strikes on the other and Israel assassinated targets in Iran and Syria.
 In 2025, Israel carried out strikes against Iranian nuclear and military targets, sparking the 12 day long Iran–Israel war.
+In 2026, Israel and the United States launched a joint airstrike bombing campaign in Iran that is currently ongoing.
+As part of these strikes, Israel with U.S. support assassinated Iranian Supreme Leader Ali Khamenei on 28 February 2026.